RfidResearchGroup/proxmark3/doc/trace_notes.md

-# Notes about the tracelog.
+# Notes about the tracelog

 ## Table of Contents
  * [Command](#trace-command)